liorpizman/AnomalyDetection/README.md

 ### Prerequisites

-You should run the command (before run the system) in the console
+You should run the command (before run the system) in the console:

 ```
 pip install -r requirements.txt